micmejia/bible-dump/NKJV/Esther/Esth 5.md

 Yet all this avails me nothing, so long as I see Mordecai the Jew sitting at the king's gate."

 ###### 14
-Then his wife Zeresh and all his friends said to him, "Let a gallows[^c] be made, [^d]fifty cubits high, and in the morning suggest to the king that Mordecai be hanged on it; then go merrily with the king to the banquet."
+Then his wife Zeresh and all his friends said to him, "Let a gallows be made, fifty cubits high, and in the morning suggest to the king that Mordecai be hanged on it; then go merrily with the king to the banquet."
 And the thing pleased Haman; so he had the gallows made.